IIIF/api/source/api/discovery/0.1/index.md

 ### 3.2.
 Ordered Collection Page

 The list of Activities is ordered both from page to page by following `prev` (or `next`) relationships, and internally within the page in the `orderedItems` property.
-The number of entries in each page is up to the implementer, and cannot be modified by the client.
+The number of entries in each page is up to the implementer, and cannot be modified at request time by the client.

+Content providers _MUST_ publish at least one Ordered Collection Page at the HTTP(S) URI given in the `id` property of the Page.

 ##### id